lemberg/d8iossdk/README.md

-DrupalLib
+Drupal8 iOS SDK
 =====================

-DrupalLib is an iOS framework for implementing RESTful web services clients.
+Drupal8 SDK is an iOS framework for implementing RESTful web services clients.

 ----------